motino101/tamagotchi_hard_drive/README.md

 ### Step 3: Set Up the Watcher on Your Computer

+1. Connect the pico and USB drive to the USB breakout board, which you plug into your computer.
+2. Rename the flash drive (double click on Mac) to "hey im bit"
-1. Copy `watcher.py` to your Desktop (or anywhere on your computer)
+3. Copy `watcher.py` to your Desktop (or anywhere on your computer)
-2. Open Terminal
+4. Open Terminal
-3. Install the required package:
+5. Install the required package:
    ```bash
    pip3 install pyserial
    ```